-Healthy computing tips you do want to know, how to avoid discomfort and fatigue
+Healthy PC tips to avoid discomfort and fatigue

 According to Microsoft, whether you are working or playing, it is irtant to avoid awkward postures and position your body comfortably.
 Not only can this improve your overall productivity, it may help you avoid MSDs (musculoskeletal disorders).
 Keep in mind that changing your posture during extended tasks may also help you avoid discomfort and fatigue.